ProgrammerDATCH/Language-Detector-Ai/README.md

 I trained model on 4,000 rows dataset of all 4 languages.
 I expect to extend Dataset to increase probability.

+# DATASET

+[View or download Dataset](https://www.kaggle.com/datasets/programmerdatch/kinyarwanda-dataset) I used to train this model.

+# Model
+You can use  [this model](https://www.kaggle.com/models/programmerdatch/kinyarwanda-and-eac-languages-detection-model) already trained in your project.

 # Author